International Entrepreneurship - Breda

 - Online Marketing

-For more information about the minor, please contact Ms. Frijns (firstname.lastname@example.org).
+For more information about the minor, please contact Ms. Poiesz (firstname.lastname@example.org).

-For more informatione about the enrolment procedure, please contact Ms. Heleen Lavalaye and Daphne van Duuren (email@example.com)
+For more information about the enrollment procedure, please contact Ms. Heleen Lavalaye and Daphne van Duuren (email@example.com)

 You must have level 1 and 2, i.e. year 1 and 2, knowledge in Business Education.
 If you are a year 3 or year 4 student with a technical education who is motivated to do self-study in basic managerial and financial topics, an interview may be part of your admission procedure.